mportuesisf/tinycards-exporter/README.md

 back, and tag.

 The name of each TinyCards deck is converted into a tag, and attached to all cards of that deck.

+## Limitations
+ - If your deck in TinyCards has additional fields for each card face, they are not retained.
+Only the first line of each card is transferred.
+ - Decks with pictures are not supported.